aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/downloadfile/_index.md

 ﻿---
 title: "Download a file from Cloud Storage"
+second_title: " online"
+articleTitle: "Download a file from Cloud Storage"
+linktitle: "Download a file from Cloud Storage"
 type: docs
 url: /files-and-storage/download-file/
-description: "Download a file from Cloud Storage"
+description: "Download a file from Cloud Storage programmatically via Cloud API."
 weight: 60
 ---

-Downloads a file from Cloud Storage.
+This REST API downloads a file from Cloud Storage.

 ## Download a file from Cloud Storage REST API